programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 The purpose of this aside has been to set the stage to present a new generation of database.
-This new generation of database has collectively been called NoSQL databases.
+In contrast to SQL databases, this new generation of database has collectively been called NoSQL databases.
 There are many different kinds of databases that are classified under the NoSQL rubric.
-NoSQL databases do not necessarily have much in common with one another.
+NoSQL databases do not necessarily have much in common with one another beyond not being SQL databases.
-Instead, each of these databases addresses a particular problem inherent in SQL databases and offers a solution beyond what SQL can offer.
+Rather, each of these databases addresses a particular problem inherent in SQL databases and offers a solution beyond what SQL can offer.

-The remainder of this lesson will consider Neo4j a database that doesn't represent the data that it is given as an Excel like table.
+The remainder of this lesson will consider one particular kind of NoSQL database.
-Neo4j stores data in a graph structure.
+We'll look at a specialized database that represents its data not as tables but as a network graph.
+In particular, we'll focus on one open-source graph database developed by the company Neo4j.

 ## NoSQL: If not SQL then what? {#nosql_networks_not_tables}